wilsontelab/svx-mdi-tools/docs/svDJ/svDJ.md

     read sequence: ~~~Tacg~~~~~
     alignment 2:          *----
 </pre>

-To help match junctions impacted by these factors, a second round of matching is performed based on the edit distance between junctions.
+To help match junctions impacted by these factors, a second round of matching is performed based on the edit distance between junctions, irrespective of the node positions and insert size.
 The logic is that highly abundant junctions (based on exact matching) are likely to have spawned some reads that diverged from the parent molecule due to a method error at the junction.

-The <code>parse</code> action builds adjacency networks by starting with the most abundant junction and finding any other junctions with an edit distance of 1 to the parent junction.
-If any children are found, they are iteratively used as the seed to add junctions to the network, again accepting junctions with an edit distance of 1 to the seed.
-When the network stops growing, the process repeats starting with the next most abundant junction that is not yet part of a network, ending when every unique junction has been added to a network (even if it is the sole member of that network).
-For efficiency svDJ does not attempt to build networks from seed junctions that were found in only one segment.

-The process is essentially the same as the directional model reported by
-<a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5340976/">Smith et al.</a>
-for the analysis of unique molecular identifers (UMIs), where we essentially treat each distinct junction signature as a UMI.
+The <code>parse</code> action builds adjacency networks by analyzing a graph where all unique junctions above a user-defined coverage threshold are the nodes and edge weights are the edit distance between them.
+The graph is directed, such that lower frequency junctions point toward higher frequency junctions.

+The most abundant junction is declared as the parent node of a first subgraph expected to have less frequent derivative junctions that arose by error processes.
+Each less frequent junction node is then analyzed to assess whether it is best modeled as a new parent node representing a distinct junction or as a child, i.e., derivative, of an existing parent node.
+This decision is controlled by user parameters of the maximum edit distance from a parent to a child and how much to weight the junction coverage.
+Larger edit distances and higher junction coverage favor calling a query node as the parent of a new junction subgraph.

+Once all candidate junction nodes have been evaluated, `parse` can continue on, if instructed, to add the lowest coverage nodes to existing junction networks, but they will not create new junction calls.
+Because this can entail processing large numbers of singleton sequences, the default behavior is to skip this process as it is slow and often has little impact on the final result.

 Importantly, only the bases at the junction are used when comparing junctions to each other.
 Base differences in the amplicon "stems" on each side of the junction are assumed to be sequencing errors and are disregarded by assembling a "fake" representative sequence for each read segment, where the flanks are replaced with the corresponding amount of reference genome sequence (i.e., from outer primer node to the junction node).